Alexander-T-Moss/Hex-Zero/README.md

 ## Toolheads & Probes

 Any probe and toolhead combination that works with Tri-Zero should work on Hex-Zero, and with the extra XY movement freedom from the pandora style gantry, it allows more flexibility of placing probe docks.
+I did also create a simple mini klicky style probe for HX0 w/ MiniSB you can find <u>here</u>(link to mini klicky repo)